-Don’t overthink negotiations: client companies worth working with will be flexible and accommodate any reasonable needs you express.
-Before signing the contract, list and request any changes you’d like to see.
+Client companies should be flexible and accommodating when considering contractors’ reasonable needs.
+Before signing the contract, both parties should list and request any changes they’d like to reflect in the contract.

 How often must an independent contractor agreement be renewed?

-Most independent contract agreements state the duration (and termination date) of the working relationship.
-However, you should take the time to renew your agreement if there are changes regarding:
+Most independent contract agreements state the working arrangement’s duration (and termination date).
+However, you should take the time to renew your agreement if there are changes regarding the following:

-The guidelines are a great start to creating an independent contractor agreement or, at least, understanding its elements a little better.
+These guidelines are a great start to creating an independent contractor agreement or at least understanding its elements a little better.
 Creating an iron-clad contract can take time, but it is most certainly worth the investment.

 If you want to hire independent contractors for your business, Deel can help you streamline the hiring and onboarding process.
-We offer localized contracts and contractor agreements, simplified tax form collection, and the best payment experience for both you and the contractors.
+We can facilitate localized contracts and contractor agreements, simplified tax form collection, and the best payment experience for you and your contractors.